grange85/ahfow-www/_posts/2020/2020-08-14-new-release-dean-and-britta-quarantine-tapes.md

  {% ahfowimage "https://media.fullofwishes.co.uk/07-dean_and_britta/sleeves/dean-and-britta-quarantine-box-3.jpg" "Dean & Britta - Quarantine Box (PIAPTK, 2020)" %}

-Just p[ut up for pre-order on the PIAPTK website is a box set of lathe-cut singles](http://piaptk.com/products/676146-dean-and-britta-quarantine-tapes-7x7-boxset) all recorded during Dean & Britta's live sessions recorded/streamed during lockdown.
+Available now from Dean Wareham's website is this lovely [box set of lathe-cut singles](https://deanwareham.com/album/1688965/quarantine-tapes) all recorded during Dean & Britta's lockdown in Echo Park either during their live sessions or in their home studio.
+They are also [available from the PIAPTK website](http://piaptk.com/products/676146-dean-and-britta-quarantine-tapes-7x7-boxset)

-The box-set contains six square, clear plastic, two-sided 7" singles and will come with a bonus _star shaped_ (although ... is that a star?), one-sided single.
+The box-set contains six square, clear plastic, two-sided 7" singles and will come with a bonus _star shaped_ (although ... [is that a star?](https://media.fullofwishes.co.uk/07-dean_and_britta/sleeves/dean-and-britta-quarantine-box-5.jpg)), one-sided single.

 Track listing as follows: